jswrenn/transmutation-foundation/src/context-safety.md

 2. mutate hidden fields of the `Src` type
 3. construct hidden fields of the `Dst` type

-Whether these conditions are satisfied depends on the scope the transmutation occurs in, because scope determines the visibility of fields.
+Whether these conditions are satisfied depends on the context of the transmutation, because scope determines the visibility of fields.
 Consider:
 ```rust
 mod a {
     use super::*;